BrunoSan123/Sw/README.md

 Still need a kind of Switch for a HelderBot, to give  a better response  out of the flux., but i cant in this moment made this, seems like that 'beginDialog' don´t give

 This is a Beta version, we are studyng the possibility of add this bot as  a virtual assistent inside Revit.

+The bot that we  made , is found on de SRC folder inside de mod folder 'boteng.js'